aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/saveas/xlsm-to-xlt/_index.md

 ---
-title: Save XLSM as XLT API for Java
+title: Save XLSM as XLT using Java
-description: Using Aspose.Cells Cloud SDK for Java to save XLSM format file as XLT format file.
+description: Utilizing Aspose.Cells Cloud SDK for Java to save XLSM format file as XLT format file.
-url: /java/saveas/xlsm-to-xlt/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Java API to save XLSM as XLT" h2="Java library to save XLSM as XLT" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Java.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLSM as XLT" h2="Java library for saving XLSM as XLT" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Java.
 This is a professional solution to save XLSM as XLT and other document formats online using Java." urlsection="saveas/xlsm-to-xlt/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLSM file as XLT in Java" >}}